vikashpatel24/Computer-Science-Engineering/SQL/SQL_Joins.md

 # (iii) **Full Outer Join**

-The full outer join (a.k.a.
+&nbsp;The full outer join (a.k.a.
 SQL Full Join) firstly adds all the rows matching to the stated condition in the query and then adds the remaining unmatched rows from both the tables.
-We need two or more tables for the join.
+We need two or more tables for the join.<br><br>
 ![image](https://user-images.githubusercontent.com/67328331/195989018-5fe93d89-0c52-4883-a802-19692f07212a.png)

 After the matched rows are added to the output table, the unmatched rows of the left-hand table are added with subsequent NULL values, and then unmatched rows of the right-hand table are added with subsequent NULL values.